We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Is Nurx safe to use?

-Yes.
 Medical professionals licensed in the customer’s state review all requests received through Nurx.
 Also, prescription drugs from Nurx follow the same rules and processes as any other licensed pharmacy.

-A Nurx medical professional will only prescribe medications if they are safe for a person to use, based on the medical information they provide.
+A Nurx medical professional will only prescribe medications if they are safe for a person to use based on the medical information they provide.

 How long does Nurx take to process?

-As soon as the medical team reviews and approves a person’s request, one of Nurx’s partner pharmacies ships the prescription within 72 hours.
+When the medical team reviews and approves a person’s request, one of Nurx’s partner pharmacies ships the prescription within 72 hours.

 Does Nurx automatically refill my birth control?